A MASTERPIECE FOR 1 MILLION $

 The next parallel narrative deals with the image of XEROX and MICROSOFT both as the companies without creativity, imagination and a sense of style.
 As the men who could not distinguish anything extraordinary and use it.

 Steve Jobs indeed was an inspirer and initiator of a conflict within the APPLE, after he was dismissed from the LISA project.
 He encouraged the struggle between the teams of Lisa and Macintosh, openly greeted his own employees and humiliated the others.
-We can examine this conflicted upon a number of movie scenes, such as a kick-up in a bar, pirate flag on the Apple campus, Steve’s speeches in from of the staff.
+We can examine this conflicted upon a number of movie scenes, such as a kick-up in a bar, the pirate flag on the Apple campus, Steve’s speeches in from of the staff.
 T-shirts with the number of working hours per week.

 Most of the viewers have paid attention to the scene with Steve Jobs on a tribune and Bill Gates as a “Big Brother” on the screen behind.
-This Macworld Expo presentation scene is next to the allusion to the Orwell’s 1984.
+This Macworld Expo presentation scene is next to the allusion to Orwell’s 1984.
 In 1999 Microsoft seemed to win the battle with the closest opponent.

 Bill Gates, Steve Ballmer, and Paul Allen had indeed hidden the truth about the revolutionary Operational System they did not have at the moment of the negotiation with IBM.
 Tim Paterson was a man who sold his MS-DOS for 50,000 dollars.
 In the actual circumstances, IBM was the one who asked Microsoft to assist in the project of the Personal Computer.

-Other scenes that happened to be
+Other scenes that happened to be in reality

 - Blue boxes and a phone call to the Vatican